 An important aspect under the Affordable Care Act (ACA) is the establishment of the essential health benefits (EHBs).
 EHBs are a package of benefits that ensure that certain health plans offered in the state Health Insurance Exchanges (Exchanges)provide a baseline of coverage, benefits, and services to their enrollees.
-Most health plans that are certified and offered in the Exchanges, with some exceptions, must cover the following benefits in order to be certified and offered in the Exchanges.
+Most health plans that are certified and offered in the Exchanges, with some exceptions, must cover the following benefits.

 - Ambulatory patient services